jtomey/Emerald-Quest-Submission/README.md

   }
 ```
   >>3.
 Explain what the force unwrap operator !
     >>> You use a ! force unwrap operator when you are calling a function on an item that is in a dictionary defined within a struct.
 It is required to do this to to avoide calling a function on a nil value...which would cause the program to fail.

   >>4.
     What the error message means
     Why we're getting this error
     How to fix it
     >>>This error means 'thing' must be defined within a struct.
     >>>We're getting this error because 'thing' needs to be unwrapped first
->>>we'd fix it by putting in "!", {address : Stirng}!
+    >>>we'd fix it by putting in "!", {address : String}!